Organizational Communication

 2. Primary emphasis on direction is DOWN

-3. Medium of most importance is WRITTEN (although oral is more common)
+3. The medium of most importance is WRITTEN (although oral is more common)

 4. Style is FORMAL